mfranke93/filetype-visualizer/README.md

 # Example
-Using a _log+1_ normalizer, we visualize the byte to byte transitions of all .cpp files from this project:
+Using a _log+1_ normalizer, we visualize the byte to byte transitions of all .cpp files from this project.
+As can be seen, the transitions mostly exist between characters in the lower seven bits, which is naturally the case for text files:
 ![cppfiles](doc/cpp_code.bmp)

 The `main` binary file: